edge-servers/immunity-monitoring/README.rst

-When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of openwisp-monitoring.
+When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of immunity-monitoring.

 In case you need to add breaking changes, you can overwrite the tests defined in the base classes to test your own behavior.

-For, extending ``check`` app see the `tests of sample_check app <https://github.com/openwisp/openwisp-monitoring/blob/master/tests/openwisp2/sample_check/tests.py>`_ to find out how to do this.
+For, extending ``check`` app see the `tests of sample_check app <https://github.com/edge-servers/immunity-monitoring/blob/master/tests/immunity2/sample_check/tests.py>`_ to find out how to do this.

-For, extending ``device_monitoring`` app see the `tests of sample_device_monitoring app <https://github.com/openwisp/openwisp-monitoring/blob/master/tests/openwisp2/sample_device_monitoring/tests.py>`_ to find out how to do this.
+For, extending ``device_monitoring`` app see the `tests of sample_device_monitoring app <https://github.com/edge-servers/immunity-monitoring/blob/master/tests/immunity2/sample_device_monitoring/tests.py>`_ to find out how to do this.

-For, extending ``monitoring`` app see the `tests of sample_monitoring app <https://github.com/openwisp/openwisp-monitoring/blob/master/tests/openwisp2/sample_monitoring/tests.py>`_ to find out how to do this.
+For, extending ``monitoring`` app see the `tests of sample_monitoring app <https://github.com/edge-servers/immunity-monitoring/blob/master/tests/immunity2/sample_monitoring/tests.py>`_ to find out how to do this.

 Other base classes that can be inherited and extended